Jarekgd/W2_PS/Read me.md

-Read it if you want :)
+You can read it if you want :)